-JP has been a traceur for 8 years, and teaches parkour, strength and self-defence classes at both Botany and Chullora gyms.
+JP has been a traceur for 9 years, and teaches parkour, strength and self-defence classes at the Botany gym.
 JP has developed the trademark AAPES curriculum and has been instrumental in developing the best athletes and best instructors Australia has to offer.

 Dom Tomato is one of the world’s most famous parkour athletes.
 Full-time traceur, and AAPES sponsored athlete, Dom has attended and been in the finals of every Red Bull Art of Motion event since 2014.